Fake Wayfarer sunglasses: How to spot them

 The best reasons to avoid fake Wayfarers

 Sunglasses do more than make you look cool and cut down the sun’s glare.
 They also protect your eyes from damaging ultraviolet rays.
 Polarized, anti-reflective lenses can make it safer to drive, play sports and operate machinery.
-Polycarbonate lenses resist impact or shattering, reducing the likelihood of eye injury in an accident.
+Polycarbonate lenses resist impact and shattering, reducing the likelihood of eye injury in an accident.

 When a major global brand like Luxottica, which has owned Ray-Ban since 1999, promises that its glasses have these eye-protection features, they must back it up.
 Otherwise, they would face potential fines and major lawsuits.